aws-samples/cfn101-workshop/content/advanced/modules/cleanup/index.md

 To clean up the resources you created in this module, follow steps shown next.

-Delete the sample Stack that consumed the sample Module.
+Delete the sample stack that consumed the sample module:

 :::code{language=shell showLineNumbers=false showCopyAction=true}
 aws cloudformation delete-stack --stack-name cfn-workshop-modules